This guide demonstrates changing which part of an image is visible in an Editor.

 Next, to make it clear that the editor is moving, let's give the editor a repeating background:

-Next, let's move the viewport in a loop:
+Next, let's change the position of the canvas in a loop:

 Above, the Vec2.of(-1, 0)